jonatanschroeder/programming-jokes/CrossTheRoad.md

-Why did the programmer cross the keep crossing the road forever?
+Q: Why did the programmer cross the keep crossing the road forever?

-He was in an stuck in an endless loop.
+A: He was stuck in an endless loop.